MajdHarbb/React-Sign-In-Sign-Up-/README.md

-# Getting Started with Create React App
+# Sign In Sign Up Project: My First React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A full stack web project where the user can sign up, sign in with a generated JWT token, and send a message.
+For the front end, React JS is used where as for the back end Laravel 8 is used.
+You can find the back end repository here: https://github.com/MajdHarbb/Laravel-JWT.git

 ## Available Scripts